splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/about-k8s-java-traces-tutorial.rst

     <h2> How to use this tutorial</h2>

-Each part in this tutorial builds on the previous parts.
-Follow the tutorial parts in order.
+Follow the tutorial parts in order:

 #.
 Configure your Kubernetes environment to install the OpenTelemetry Collector.
 See :ref:`config-k8s-for-java`
 #.
 Deploy the OpenTelemetry Collector and Spring PetClinic Java application.
 See :ref:`deploy-collector-k8s-java`
 #.
 View your application data in Splunk APM.
 See :ref:`k8s-java-view-apm`

-We'll use the Spring Petclinic Java application as our example in the tutorial.
+The tutorial uses the Spring Petclinic Java application as an example.
 To learn more about this application and to see a demo, see the Spring Petclinic website: :new-page:`https://spring-petclinic.github.io/`.

 .. _k8s-java-prereqs: